sathia27/sathia27.github.com/_posts/2020-02-12-understand-ruby-application-servers.md

 This uses event-machine internally to gain concurrency.
 IO calls will not block your main thread to receive the request.

 ### Falcon
 This is fibre based instead of thread based.
-As Fibres are weigh lesser than threads, Hence application will consume lesser memory than other application servers,
+As Fibres are weigh lesser than threads, Hence application will consume lesser memory than other application servers.

+Read about Thread safety in Ruby [here]({% link _posts/2020-02-15-writing-thread-safe-with-ruby.md %})